oracle-samples/oci-data-science-ai-samples/ai-quick-actions/multimodel-deployment-tips.md

 MultiModel inference and serving refers to efficiently hosting and managing multiple large language models simultaneously to serve inference requests using shared resources.
 The Data Science server has prebuilt **vLLM service container** that make deploying and serving multiple large language model on **single GPU Compute shape** very easy, simplifying the deployment process and reducing operational complexity.
 This container comes with preinstalled [**LiteLLM proxy server**](https://docs.litellm.ai/docs/simple_proxy) which routes requests to the appropriate model, ensuring seamless prediction.

-**MultiModel Deployment is currently in beta and is only available through the CLI.
-At this time, only base service LLM models are supported, and fine-tuned/registered models cannot be deployed.**

-This document provides documentation on how to use ADS CLI to create MultiModel deployment using AI Quick Actions (AQUA) model deployments, and evaluate the models. you'll need the latest version of ADS to run these, installation instructions are available [here](https://accelerated-data-science.readthedocs.io/en/latest/user_guide/cli/quickstart.html).
+This document provides documentation on how to create MultiModel deployment using AI Quick Actions (AQUA) model deployments, and evaluate the models.

 # Models